on which topics does the mentality dwell?

 Shani in 3rd-from-Budha suggests a conventional, often ponderous, way of thinking.
 One may to think in heavily weighted or pessimistic terms presuming the structures of law as inevitable; may be a worst-case thinker, or the mental narrative is laden with expectations of scarcity and responsibility to society.

-Repeating narrative of scarcity
+Repeating narrative of scarcity and restraint

 Repeating narrative of public judgment ,